tclark89/verse-extra/README.md

 # verse-extra
-rocker verse image with a few more packages:
+rocker/verse:latest image with a few more packages:

 * gt
 * DT